Networks-Learning/RedQueen/README.md

 This is a repository containing code for the paper:

 > RedQueen: An Online Algorithm for Smart Broadcasting in Social Networks.
 > Ali Zarezade, MPI-SWS
 > Utkarsh Upadhyay, MPI-SWS
 > Hamid Rabiee, Sharif University of Technology
 > Manuel Gomez Rodriguez, MPI for Software Systems

 ## Pre-requisites

 This code depends on the following packages:

- 1. `decorated_options`: Installation instructions are at [musically-ut/decorated_options](https://github.com/musically-ut/decorated_options)
+ 1. `decorated_options`: Installation instructions are at [musically-ut/decorated_options](https://github.com/musically-ut/decorated_options) or `pip install decorated_options`.
  2. `broadcast_ref` package (i.e. Karimi et.al.'s method, which is the current benchmark).
 This repository is currently private, but will be released before this code is made public.